solkiona/alx-higher_level_programming/0x08-python-more_classes/README.md

-This python project deals more on classes and objects
+This project is focused more on python classes and object. python --version python3